tolidano/serverless-plugin-fargate/README.md

 - compose a docker container (via a dynamic Dockerfile) to execute the downloaded Lambda code
 - upload the container to ECR
 4. Use dynamically-generated CloudFormation templates to create a Fargate task and service
-5. Create an ALB if there is an API gateway and register it as a viable target
+5. Create an ALB if there is an API gateway and register it as a viable target (overwriting the Lambda/Lambda-Proxy integration)

+# Notes

+Fargate still needs to have an autoscaling policy applied to understand the minimum and maximum number of containers to keep available.
+Fargate will likely not allow you to shut down the last task, but we can easily use some cloudwatch metrics and a periodic Lambda monitor to determine that the task isn't being used and shut it down, redirecting the API Gateway back to the Lambda.
+This will again result in paying the cold start penalty, but that may be preferable.
+Also note that Fargate is significantly more expensive than just a Lambda alone.